oconnecp/taskbask-space/README.md

 # This is the project for [TaskBask.space](https://taskbask.space/)
 This was created as a profile specifically at the request of [CommunityShare.org](https://www.communityshare.org/)

+If you can't absolutely BASK in your TASKS, then what are you really doing with your space?

 ## Instructions for use:
 Create an application inside Auth0